wbamberg/web-security-docs/authentication/passwords.md

 Websites should use password storage and verification functions provided by a reputable framework, rather than trying to implement their own.
 For example, [Django](https://docs.djangoproject.com/en/5.0/topics/auth/passwords/) uses PBKDF2 by default but enables you to use a different algorithm if you choose.

+## Framework support for password authentication

+??
+Maybe have a survey of the support some frameworks offer?

 ## Weaknesses of password-based authentication

 The practices described above help reduce the threats posed to a password-based authentication system, but passwords remain an inherently vulnerable authentication method: